After gaining 20 pounds, I decided it was time to make a change.

 So, I started making small changes like controlling portion sizes.
 The small changes added up to 12 lbs. of weight loss at first.

-Within four months, I lost my goal amount of weight which was 20 lbs.
+Within four months, I met my goal to lose 20 pounds.

 Of course, results will vary.
 But if you start working towards weight loss ASAP, you will eventually achieve your goal.
 (Unless, you have sorta health issue.)

 If you’re interested in learning what I did, here are my 5 tips to getting in shape.